eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 Output: Flood Learning Model (VV/VH, VV)

 This step involves creating a flood learning model that classifies Sentinel-1 observations based on the flood areas from the Global Flood Database.
 The classifier comes in two versions: a dual polarization version (VV/VH) and a single polarization version (VV).
+The source code is stored in `training` directory.

 #### 0_PrepareProject.ipynb
 Inputs: CityGML, boundary of interest